kelseymara/data-api/README.md

 ## Branches overview

-- **main** and **stage-02**: Both of these branches contain code related to stage 2.
+- **stage-02**: This branches contain code related to stage 2.
 It is a RESTful API that serves hard coded Customer data and supports these endpoints:
   - GET\api
   - GET\api\customers
   - GET\api\customers\{cust-id}